Author: Taggart King, Reiki Evolution

 You may have been taught a series of energy exercises and meditations called “Hatsurei ho” which comes from Japanese Reiki, and I can commend this practice to you.
 It is a wonderful way of grounding, balancing, and enhancing you ability as a channel, and should be a regular part of your Reiki routine.

-Treating other people
+Treating other people with Reiki

 First Degree is also about starting to work on other people, a process which also benefits the giver, so plus points all round really!
 A few students may have been taught not to treat others at First Degree, or for a particular prescribed period, but this is an unnecessary restriction and Reiki can be shared with other people straight away.